Mexico bans junk food sales in schools in its latest salvo against child obesity

 The health guidelines, first published last fall, take a direct shot at salty and sweet processed products that have become a staple for generations of Mexican schoolchildren, such as sugary fruit drinks, packaged chips, artificial pork rinds and soy-encased, chili-flavored peanuts.

-Announcing the ban had become law, Mexico's Education Ministry posted on X: “Farewell, junk food!”
-And it encouraged parents to support the government's crusade by cooking healthy meals for their kids.
+Announcing that the ban had become law, Mexico's Education Ministry posted on X: “Farewell, junk food!”
+It encouraged parents to support the government's crusade by cooking healthy meals for their kids.

+“One of the core principles of the new Mexican school system is healthy living," said Mario Delgado, the public health secretary.
+“There's a high level of acceptance of this policy among parents.”

 Mexico's ambitious attempt to remake its food culture and reprogram the next generation of consumers is being watched closely around the world as governments struggle to turn the tide on a global obesity epidemic.